"I want my shoes... and the things that go in the thing... to go"

 - I was an only child, so everything fell directly on me.
 The upside is that I could make all the decisions without arguing with siblings.
 The bad side is that I was all alone.

 - The end is never what you expect.
 It will be different and unique to you and your parent.
 It is a mix of relief and grief.
 It is scary.
 The scenes might stay with you for a lifetime.
-I do believe in caretaking PTSD.
+I believe in caregiving PTSD, and I do consider our family Caregiving veterans - in the sense that we have deep experience in this field of caregiving.